Powerlearnproject/se-day1-assignment-Orevaoghene-Ekwa/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Prompt engineering can be defined as the art of crafting questions or statements to get the best possible responses from AI models.
-If a vague prompt is given to an AI model, it will end up providing a vague and inaccurate response to the user
+Prompt engineering is important because if a vague prompt is given to an AI model, it will end up providing a vague and inaccurate response to the user

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 A vague prompt is "Tell me about Isoko".